CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

     Exp(f64),
     Gamma(f64, f64),
     Empirical(Vec<f64>),
     // ...
-Because this is an enum, users can add any other distribution variants.
+Because this is an enum, users can add other distribution variants.
 }
 ```